Dahlgren, Virginia: Geography

 Dahlgren is in northeastern King George County, 1 mi south of and 2 mi west of the Potomac River.
 It is bordered to the east by the Naval Surface Warfare Center Dahlgren Division.
 The Dahlgren CDP extends north to state route 635, to the west to the unincorporated community of Owens, and south to the tidal Upper Machodoc Creek, an arm of the Potomac.

-U.S. Route 301 (the James Madison Parkway), runs through Dahlgren, leading northeast across the Potomac 18 mi to La Plata, Maryland, and southwest 15 mi to Port Royal, Virginia.
+U.S. Route 301 (the James Madison Parkway), runs through Dahlgren, leading northeast across the Potomac 18 mi to La Plata, Maryland, and southwest 15 mi to Port Royal.

 According to the United States Census Bureau, the Dahlgren CDP has a total area of 7.2 sqkm, of which 7.0 sqkm are land and 0.25 sqkm, or 3.51%, are water.